What’s the best way to contact Hero Dogs?

 - able to travel calmly and quietly in a variety of different types of vehicles

-- big enough to reach light switches, door handles, and items on a table or counter but not so big that he cannot travel easily or be handled by a person with potentially little or no physical strength
+- big enough to reach light switches, door handles, and items on a table or counter but not so big that they cannot travel easily or be handled by a person with potentially little or no physical strength

 - in excellent physical health.